raspberrypilearning/getting-started-with-sonic-pi/worksheet-2.md

 1. Now change the values for attack and release to see how those parameters affect the note.
 1. There are lots of parameters that can change the way samples or synths sound.
 Try changing the values for the parameters `cutoff:`, `pan:`, `rate:` or `amp:`.

-For a full list of parameters for each sample click on the **Help** icon, followed by **Samples**, select a sample and scroll down to see a full explanation for each type of paramter that can be used with that sample.
-Same goes for synths!
+For a full list of parameters for each sample, click on the **Help** icon, followed by **Samples**.
+Select a sample and scroll down to see a full explanation for each type of parameter that can be used with that sample.
+The same applies for synths!

 ## Step 3: Using rrand

 Sonic Pi includes a number of functions that can add more interesting elements to your music.
-A really fun function is `rrand`.
-It will return a value between two values.
-For a cool effect, use rrand to make the cutoff bounce around.
+A really fun function is `rrand`, which will return a value between two specified numbers.
+For a cool effect, use `rrand` to make the cutoff bounce around.

-### Activity Checklist
+### Activity checklist

 1. In a blank worksheet type:

     ```ruby